Evaluating Basins for Possible Watermaster Programs

 Which Basins are Being Evaluated Now?

-In 2017, we will begin evaluating the Brazos River, San Jacinto-Brazos Coastal, Brazos-Colorado Coastal, Colorado River, and the Colorado-Lavaca Coastal basins.
+In 2017, we are evaluating the Upper Brazos River, San Jacinto-Brazos Coastal, Brazos-Colorado Coastal, Colorado River, and the Colorado-Lavaca Coastal basins.
+Initial stakeholder letters were mailed on March 3, 2017.
+We are accepting initial comments at this time.

 Tentative Evaluation Schedule